-On August 16, 2021 (the "Closing Date"), Spire Global Subsidiary, Inc. (formerly known as Spire Global, Inc.) ("Legacy Spire") closed its Merger with NavSight Holdings, Inc. ("NavSight"), a special purpose acquisition company, pursuant to the terms of the Business Combination Agreement, dated as of February 28, 2021, by and among Spire, NavSight, NavSight Merger Sub, Inc., a wholly owned subsidiary of NavSight ("NavSight Merger Sub"), and Peter Platzer, Theresa Condor, Jeroen Cappaert, and Joel Spark.
-As a result, NavSight Merger Sub merged with and into Legacy Spire, the separate corporate existence of NavSight thereger Sub cased, and Legacy Spire continued as the surviving corporation and a wholly owned subsidiary of NavSight (the "Merger," such consummation, the "Closing").
-NavSight then changed its name to Spire Global, Inc. (together with its consolidated subsidiary, "New Spire") and Legacy Spire changed its name to Spire Global Subsidiary, Inc. Prior to the Merger, NavSight's shares and warrants were traded on the New York Stock Exchange ("NYSE") under the ticker symbols "NSH" and "NSH.WS", respectively.
-On the Closing Date, Spire's Class A common stock and warrants began trading on the NYSE under the ticker symbols "SPIR" and "SPIR.WS", respectively.
+On August 16, 2021, Spire Global Subsidiary, Inc. (formerly known as Spire Global, Inc.) ("Legacy Spire") closed its previously announced merger with NavSight Holdings, Inc. ("NavSight"), a special purpose acquisition company.
+As a result, Legacy Spire continued as the surviving corporation and a wholly owned subsidiary of NavSight (the "Merger," and such consummation, the "Closing").
+NavSight then changed its name to Spire Global, Inc. and Legacy Spire changed its name to Spire Global Subsidiary, Inc.